 - text messages

-- notes left on the their car
+- notes left on their car

 - strange or unwanted gifts left at their home